YaleSpinup/ecs-api/README.md

 * updating tags
 * forcing a redeployment without changing the service
 * updating the task definition and redeploying
+* updating the service parameters (like replica count)

 PUT `/v1/ecs/{account}/clusters/{cluster}/services/{service}`